grebmann1/cta-cheat-sheet/Documentation/Exam/Guidelines.md

 - Describe the common tools, benefits, and rationale for using **source control and continuous integration** for release management.

 ## Communication
-- Articulate the benefits, limitations, considerations, and design choices for a solution architecture and handle objections related to the design.
-Demonstrate how visualization and documentation tools can be used to articulate the technical solution.
+- Articulate the benefits, limitations, considerations, and design choices for a solution architecture and **handle objections related to the design**.
+- Demonstrate how visualization and documentation tools can be used to articulate the technical solution.
 - Demonstrate the **ability to handle unexpected roadblocks and determine the appropriate next steps**.